vanitoz/Reviews_Classification_System/README.md

 ## Modeling

 Weighted F1 score and Accuracy was used as main evaluation metrics for this project.
 Starting with baseline models, Random Forest, XGBoost , LightGBM was applied to processed data.
-Best result was shown by XGBoost and LightGBM Model with Weighted F1-score = 88 and Acuracy - 81%
+Best result was shown by XGBoost and LightGBM Model with Weighted F1-score = 88 and Accuracy - 81%
 Next step was to run Gridsearch on the same 3 models.
 Following table shows the performance of each model with best hyperparameters found by Gridsearch.

 <p align="center">